pearsonca/scala-commsim/index.md

 ###Observation in Equation-Based Models

-Stringent observation limits come up more often in the natural sciences.
-Recent work has begun to tackle these problems in network contexts, e.g. [HIV transmission][volz2013inferring], but there is also some history of broader adoption of this perspective via concepts like [partially observed Markov processes][Ionides05122006].
+REDO

-This work still has more homogeneity in the atomic pieces of the model than the social sciences, and many of the pertinent observations are the same sort of properties that concern the physical sciences - temperatures, chemical concentrations, sizes, masses, *et cetera*.
-Hence, the largely equation-based formal representation remains quite powerful.
+###Modeling in Code

-However, given the extreme heterogeneity in kinds for most social science questions, we contend that adopting the equation-based formalism to model those problems is fundamentally flawed.
+Given the extreme heterogeneity in kinds for most social science questions, we contend that adopting the equation-based formalism to model those problems is fundamentally flawed.
 Yes, there are important numerical measurements.
 Yes, quantitative statistical analysis of the models is still